How To: Add Power Steering Fluid Cooler

-I ended up with this THIS cooler from VatoZone.
+I ended up with THIS cooler from VatoZone.

 It was larger than the others and only $30.

-It comes with a 4’ section of hose and 4 hose clamps.
-Add another 3’ piece of hose and an extra couple of hose clamps to the mix.
+It comes with a 4’ section of 3/8" hose and 4 hose clamps.
+Add another 3’ piece of hose, a 3/8"x3/8" inline connector, and a few extra hose clamps.

 You’ll need 5 clamps total, unless you reuse the lame OEM spring clamp, and you might strip one out over-tightening.
 Better to have an extra than make a return trip in the middle of the project.

-This is the location where the Low Pressure return line, coming from the steering box below, attaches to the PS pump inlet tube.
+This is the location where the Low Pressure return line, coming from the steering box below, attaches to the PS pump inlet tube with a spring clamp.

-Looking down from the top, here is (with PS fluid spilled on it :rolleyes:) the new 4’ return hose (included in the kit) attached at the PS pump's inlet tube.
-Both hoses will route in the gap between the lower boost tube coupler and the ECM, thru existing holes in the core support, below the DRL/Turn fixtures.
+Looking down from the top, here is (with PS fluid spilled on it :rolleyes:) the new 4’ return hose attached at the PS pump's inlet tube.
+Both hoses will route in the gap between the lower boost tube coupler and the ECM, thru existing holes in the core support to the side of the CAC unit and below the DRL/Turn fixtures.

-The kit came with a self-adhesive isolator pad that was the same width as the bracket up front and I already had some black plastic zip ties to affix thru the existing holes.
+Attach the two lines to the cooler and clamp.
+The kit came with a self-adhesive isolator pad that was the same width as the trans cooler bracket up front and I already had some black plastic zip ties to affix thru the existing holes.

 Powered by vBulletin® Copyright ©2000 - 2014, vBulletin Solutions, Inc.